-Figure 3.
-Shared percentage of HIR (when not noted), HIR + FIR, or FIR DNA for various relatives when one’s parents are siblings to each other.
-In cases in which FIR values are present, HIR only values are not included, as they are less useful than the other values.
-However, one can calculate the HIR values by subtracting half of the FIR values from the HIR + FIR values.
-Parents in this scenario always have HIR only values of 50%, as usual.
-There is only one scenario in the above table in which oneself is not compared to another relative.
-That’s the last row, in which one’s child is compared to their half first-cousin, who is the half first-cousin, once removed, of one’s child.
+Table 3.
+Shared percentage of HIR (when not noted), HIR + FIR, or FIR DNA for various relatives when one’s father is also their brother.
+In cases in which FIR values are present, HIR values can be calculated by subtracting half of the FIR value from the HIR + FIR value.
+Parents and children always share 50% HIR, so those values aren’t included.
+The last row is the only scenario in the above table in which oneself is not compared to another relative.
+This table has been updated with results from the newest, most accurate model available.

-Figure 4.
+Table 5.
 Shared percentage of HIR (when not noted), HIR + FIR, or FIR DNA for various relatives when one’s father is also their mother’s father.
-All other information is the same as in Figure 3.
+This table has been updated with results from the newest, most accurate model available.

 I hope you’ve found these results useful.
 More will be on the way.